ericrasmussen/chromaticleaves/posts/making-code-reasonable.markdown

 effectful computations based on the type signature alone.
 If *bar* had the capability to engage in IO, it would be reflected in its return type.

-There are some properties that are difficult or impossible to enforce at the type level<sup>[3](#footnote3)</sup>, so even in this model there is still room for testing as a path to greater understanding and confidence in our code.
+There are some properties that are difficult or impossible to enforce at the type level<sup>[3](#footnote3)</sup>, so even in this model there is still room for testing as a way to gain confidence in our code.
 Typically, however, the tests will focus on establishing and attempting to enforce the properties we expect the code to have.
-This lets us throw barrels full of randomly generated data at our functions instead of having to contrive a handful of unit test cases that might seem really cool at the time but give a false sense of security for coverage.
+This lets us throw barrels full of randomly generated data at our functions instead of having to contrive a handful of unit test cases that might seem really cool at the time, but ultimately give a false sense of security.

 #### Tell me more about these... types